-Other skin or tissue injuries: Skin damage, physical traumas, bleeding, evidence of skin/tissue injuries (e.g., bird scratching, equipment injuries) can also be observed on the processing line and indicate a welfare issue has occurred.
+Other skin or tissue injuries: Skin damage, physical traumas, bleeding, evidence of skin/tissue injuries (e.g. bird scratching, equipment injuries) can also be observed on the processing line and indicate a welfare issue has occurred.

 Consider evidence of healing as an indication of when/where the injury occurred.
-This allows you to track back to the cause and make adjustments (on-farm, transport, in processing).
+This allows you to track backwards to the cause and make adjustments (on-farm, transport, in processing)

-TRENDED RESULTS FOR THIS KWI CAN BE TRACKED AND COMPARED WITH PREVIOUS CATCHING, TRANSPORT, UNLOADING, SHACKLING, AND PROCESSING PLANT RESULTS.
-If concerns are noted with the incidence and/or severity of wing or leg injuries from the sample of turkeys evaluated, a poultry specialist should be consulted to determine if bird handling, unloading of poultry at the plant, and equipment interventions are needed.
+TRENDED RESULTS FOR THIS KWI CAN BE TRACKED AND COMPARED WITH PREVIOUS

+PLANT RESULTS.
+If concerns are noted with the incidence and/or severity of wing or leg injuries from the sample of chickens evaluated, a poultry specialist should be consulted to determine if bird handling, unloading of poultry at the plant, and equipment interventions are needed.